 But that’s a two-edged sword.
 We’ve all been in situations where we took a job, then the hiring manager moved on, and the replacement manager was hard to work for.
 Every manager prefers having people they found and chose working for them.
 That happened more to me before I got CISSP than it did after.
 And when it did happen to me as a CISSP, I had options.

 I’m not saying don’t get SSCP.
 I’m saying don’t stop there.

 Although the SSCP doesn’t get much love, I like that it’s administered by (ISC)².
 If your goal is to eventually get the CISSP, why not take the entry-level test from the same certifying body?
 CompTIA intends for Security+ to prepare you for the CISSP someday, but I don’t think CompTIA does a good job of preparing you for the way (ISC)² asks questions.
 Both of them mess with your mind, but CompTIA messes with your mind with poor grammar and spelling.
 (ISC)² much more closely simulates how people will actually try to slip things past you in the real world.

 So, what’s the difference between the tests themselves?
 The SSCP is half as long as the CISSP, 125 questions versus 250 questions.
 SSCP also covers 70% of the material CISSP does.
 Most of the management and paper-pushing elements of CISSP are absent from SSCP.
 SSCP is hands-on and technical.
-Some CISSPs are hands-on and technical (I still am, about half the time), but admittedly, some of us are paper pushers.
+Some CISSPs are hands-on and technical, but admittedly, some of us are paper pushers.
 It depends on what we specialize in.
 CISSP tries to make sure we can be either.